Timeshare Maintenance fees

 A deeded Timeshare is usually in perpetuity, meaning you will be liable for maintenance fees until you pass away and your children could be left with the burden of taking over the costs.
 Even if they don’t use the property, they might still be pursued for legal costs if they don’t pay the fees.

 Not deeded Timeshare is usually a points based membership and is a bit more flexible in terms of terminating the agreement, as you don’t physically own an asset and you are only walking away from a membership contract.
-The resort can still pursue the collection of payments due or compensation for loss of income and the unpaid fees are usually sold to debt collection agencies who can be very persistent and unpleasant.
+The resort can still pursue the collection of payments due or seek recompense for loss of income and the unpaid fees are usually sold to debt collection agencies who can be very persistent and unpleasant.

 Remember, there is always a possibility of your credit rating being affected.
 If you are finding yourself in this situation, contact Claims Solution Group